We can’t tell you how many times in our years of reviewing hot tubs, we’ve been asked, “can you put an inflatable hot tub on gravel ?”

 One of the most significant issues when placing a hot tub on gravel is that the small stones do little to prevent weed growth and with all that hot tub water splashing around, it’s the ideal environment for these pesky plants to pop up.

-This can be avoided by using a good quality weed membrane before filling with gravel or coating the gravel surface with resin.
+This can be avoided by using a good quality weed membrane before filling it with gravel or coating the gravel surface with resin.

 Sharp gravel may burst the material.